 This Computer Aided Drafting and Design course builds on the skills and fundamentals taught in TED 10 or DDF 11.
-This course provides credit for both Fine Arts and Applied Skills.
 Three dimensional models and animations are created using AutoCAD, Master Cam and Revit.
 Students will have access to multiple technologies including vinyl cutters, soldering irons, hot wire cutters, laser engravers and 3D printers.
 This course will look at mechanical and architectural drawing and design using a combination of manual and computer drafting.
 While CAD will be primarily used, sketching and hand drawing will allow the students to develop their skills around drafting conventions such as lettering, dimensioning and view projection.
 Through a series of teacher and student designed projects, students will gain an appreciation for drafting and the asset that it can be in life, school, and career options.